blenderous/blenderous.github.io/cv.md

 ### Javascript *(level: medium to advanced)*

-- Learning to use `Browserify` and `Webpack` in order to handle dependency injections and to manage build processes while creating a website
+- Learning to use `Webpack` to load resources for creating a webpage, to handle dependencies of `js` modules and to manage build processes
 - Experienced in using `Angular js` to make DOM manipulations, interactive elements and to have modular front end code
-- Familiar with `Bootstrap javascript components` and other plugins for making simple interactive elements on web pages
+- Familiar with creating simple command line tools using `ES5` in the `node.js` environment
-- Comfortable with `jQuery`
+- Comfortable with vanilla `javascript`

 ### CSS *(level: medium to advanced)*